Francisco "Chamuscado" Sánchez: Biography

-The expedition party forded the Rio Grande, possibly at La Junta de los Ríos where they visited the Jumano settlements near present-day Presidio, TX.
+The expedition party forded the Rio Grande, possibly at La Junta de los Ríos where they visited the Jumano settlements near present-day Presidio, Texas.
 The expedition walked along the Rio Grande and crossed the west bank of present-day El Paso, TX in late December 1581.

 In the Chamuscado expedition of 1581–1582, this led to the first steps in the founding of Spanish New Mexico and the future founding of La Villa Real de la Santa Fe, New Mexico de San Francisco de Asís by Juan de Oñate y Salazar.